 I have always been interested in people; how their lives and choices are shaped over the years, and how people make sense of the world, respond to one another and behave in relationships.

 Originally I studied Psychology and then mental health nursing, but was looking for something less medical and clinical; more individualised, caring and empowering.
 The path led me to counselling.

 The Person-Centred way of counselling attracted me because I believe real and lasting change comes from within.
 In this approach, the counsellor doesn’t advise or direct, but instead offers a genuine, empathic, non-judgemental relationship, and a safe, thoughtful space to explore and reflect.
 I am happy to work creatively if you wish.

 One of the most important aspect of counselling is the relationship between client and counsellor.
-It is therefore important that you find the right counsellor for you, at this time.
-With this in mind, I offer an initial, optional, 25 minute session for £10, to give you the flexibility to meet me and gauge whether you would feel comfortable working together.
+It is therefore important that you find the right counsellor for you, and gauge whether you would feel comfortable working together.

 Training, qualifications & experience

-In addition to my private practice, I currently work as a counsellor at a local charity for children and young people aged 12-26, and at a local University's Counselling Department.
+In addition to my private practice, I currently work part time as a counsellor at a local university.
+Prior to this I worked for 5 years as a counsellor at a charity for children and young people aged 12-26.

 I hold professional indemnity insurance, and have a current enhanced DBS check.
 I comply with General Data Protection Regulation (2018) and am ICO Registered.
 I am a registered and Accredited member of the ‘British Association of Counselling and Psychotherapy’ (BACP), and am bound by their professional code of ethics.